Primary Navigation Mobile

 • Most are comfortable enough to use all year round

-We’re incredibly fond of convertible cars in the UK.
-Along with the Germans, we buy more than any other nation in Europe – which makes perfect sense.
-If you live in Spain or Italy, gorgeous weather is an everyday occurrence.
-But the sun is far more fleeting in Blighty so, when it does rear its head, we want to make the most of every ray.
+Us Brits love convertible cars.
+Along with the Germans, we buy more than any other nation in Europe, which isn’t as silly as it sounds.
+If you live in Spain or Italy, gorgeous weather is an everyday occurrence, but the sun is far more fleeting in Blighty so, when it does rear its head, we want to make the most of it.

-This list contains the most affordable convertible cars that we’d recommend.
-Truly cheap convertibles are few and far between (not many manufacturers persist in hacking the rooves off their mid-sized hatchbacks these days) – but the cars we have included represent excellent value.
+This list concentrates on the most affordable new convertible cars that we’d recommend, but not entirely – truly cheap convertibles are few and far between these days.
+However we’ve also come up with a selection of approved used alternatives for similar money to our favourite new choices, and the cars we have included represent excellent value.

 A sports car icon – and everything we want from a small convertible

-The Mazda MX-5 the closest modern equivalent to a traditional sports car.
+The Mazda MX-5 is the closest modern equivalent to a traditional sports car.
 You get the time-honoured formula of a small, rev-hungry engine up front, a fabric soft-top in the middle and rear-wheel drive.
 It also offers pin-sharp handling and reasonable fuel economy for a fair price.
-You can pick up a basic one for as little as £300 per month.
+You can pick up a basic one for a little more than £300 per month.

 You can choose from two engines.
-The entry-level 1.5-litre model is a little gutless, but it’s happy to be worked hard.
+The entry-level 1.5-litre model is a little gutless, but it’s happy to be worked hard, and suits the character of the car.
 The 2.0-litre is far brawnier, but it’s still outpaced by the best hot hatchbacks on the market.
 Still, straight-line speed was never the MX-5’s forte.
 It’s a focused driving machine that’s better suited to carving along a twisty road.

 Pros